 - Psychotherapy: Therapies like cognitive-behavioral therapy (CBT) can be useful in helping clients manage their schizophrenia symptoms.

 - Family education: Many families also need help in assisting a loved one who has schizophrenia.
 We teach them how to care for their well-being and provide support when they have a family member in need.

 - Men’s and women’s treatment programs: Some people have trauma related to the opposite gender in their past that makes it more difficult for them to recover.
 Men and women in our IOP and PHP levels of care will be in co-ed groups at some points during their stay.
 There is gender specific primary group and gender-specific housing, however, many group activities are co-ed.

 Clients participating in Viewpoint Dual Recovery Center’s schizophrenia treatment program receive a full assessment.
 We take a holistic approach to treatment by focusing on what benefits the individual versus fitting everyone into a specific treatment plan.

 Our staff has years of experience helping clients dealing with mental health and substance abuse issues.
 Since many people dealing with schizophrenia often turn to substance abuse, they may benefit from therapies offered through our other programs.

 Dual Diagnosis Treatment at Viewpoint Dual Recovery Center

 At Viewpoint Dual Recovery Center, we help people just like you overcome both addiction and mental illness.
 We know how challenging it can be to battle both at once, and we want to be your allies in that fight.
-At our treatment center, we use both holistic and evidence-based treatments to give you the best chance of recovery.
+At our treatment center, we use holistic and evidence-based treatments to give you the best chance of recovery.
 Furthermore, we will tailor your treatment to your unique needs.
 That way, you get the healing you need in the long run.
 Our treatment options may include: